-Odd Western about racial intolerance focuses around Kiowa claim that the Zachary daughter is one of their own, stolen in a raid.
-The dispute results in other whites' turning their backs on the Zacharys when the truth is revealed by Mother.
-Murphy plays Cash, the hotheaded brother who reacts violently to learning his "sister" is a "red-hide Indian."
-He leaves the family but returns to help them fight off an Indian raid during which Hepburn kills her Kiowa brother, thus choosing sides once and for all.
+Western about racial intolerance focuses around Kiowa claim that the Zachary daughter is one of their own, stolen in a raid.
+The dispute results in other whites turning their backs on the Zacharys when the truth is revealed by Mother.
+Cash, the hotheaded brother, reacts violently upon learning his "sister" is a "red-hide Indian."
+He leaves the family but returns to help them fight off an Indian raid.
 Written by

 Was this review helpful to you?